 My research has focused on understanding the central role that microbial communities (microbiomes) play in influencing the performance and health of higher host organisms, in particular in the marine environment.
 My students, co-workers and I explore these microbiomes by -omcis approaches and use bioinformatics and modelling to make predictions about their functional and ecological properties.
 We then perform directed experiments to support our predictions.
 Current projects include:

-Marine sponges acquire nutrients by filtering and eating bacteria from the seawater, but they also at the same time harbour a remarkable diversity of bacterial symbionts that don’t get digested.
-We have discovered that the genomes of bacterial sponge symbionts carry a large number of proteins that are similar to eukaryotic proteins controlling phagocytosis and cytoskeletal formation (Fan et al. PNAS USA 2012, Nguyen et al. Molecular Ecology 2013, Reynolds & Thomas Molecular Ecology 2016).
-We hypothesise that symbionts use these protein to “manipulate” the sponge and will test this with a range of phylogenetic and molecular approaches.
-The outcome of this project will provide important information on the evolution of microbe-host interactions.
+Marine sponges acquire nutrients by filtering and eating bacteria from the seawater, but they also harbour a remarkable diversity of bacterial symbionts that don’t get digested.
+We have discovered that the genomes of bacterial symbionts of sponges carry a large number of proteins that are similar to eukaryotic proteins that can control phagocytosis and cytoskeletal formation (Fan et al. PNAS USA 2012, Nguyen et al. Molecular Ecology 2013, Reynolds & Thomas Molecular Ecology 2016).
+We hypothesise that symbionts use these proteins to “manipulate” the sponge and test this with a range of molecular and microscopic approaches.
+The outcome of this research will provide important information on the mechanisms and evolution of microbe-host interactions.